zaxhutchinson/MAIA/docs/comps.md

 }
 ```
 * active [BOOLEAN]: Currently unused.
 Might be removed in the future.
-* range [INT/FLOAT]: The distance from the object the scanner will return object information.
+* range [INT/FLOAT]: The distance from the object the radar will return object information.
-* level [INT]: The scan penetration value.
-Scan rays will penetrate any object with a *density* strictly less than their *level*, allowing scans to see behind objects.
+* level [INT]: The radar penetration value.
+Radar rays will penetrate any object with a *density* strictly less than their *level*, allowing radars to see behind objects.
-* visarc [INT/FLOAT]: This is half the arc degrees scanned by the scanner.
-In the above example, the scanner's *visarc* is 120.
-This means is scans 120 degrees to the left and right of the object's facing.
+* visarc [INT/FLOAT]: This is half the arc degrees transmitted by the radar.
+In the above example, the radar's *visarc* is 120.
+This means is transmits 120 degrees to the left and right of the object's facing.
-* offset_angle [INT/FLOAT]: This swings the scanner to point N degrees away from the facing of the object.
-For example, an *offset_angle* of 180 degrees would mean the scanner points to the rear of the object.
+* offset_angle [INT/FLOAT]: This swings the radar to point N degrees away from the facing of the object.
+For example, an *offset_angle* of 180 degrees would mean the radar points to the rear of the object.
-* resolution [INT]: The interval at which scan rays are emitted to cover the visible arc.
-For example, if the *visarc* were 10 and the *resolution* 10 as well, a scan command would produce three scan rays at -10, 0, and 10.
+* resolution [INT]: The interval at which transmit rays are emitted to cover the visible arc.
+For example, if the *visarc* were 10 and the *resolution* 10 as well, a radar command would produce three transmission rays at -10, 0, and 10.

 ## FixedGun
 A fixed gun cannot move left and right.
 It points always in the direction of the vehicle.